viur-framework/logics/README.md

 Vistache is an extension built on top of logics, providing an easy-to-use template language with a [Mustache](https://mustache.github.io/)-like syntax.
 Likewise the original Mustache, a template is first compiled into an executable representation, then it can be rendered with variable data.

-Instead of just outputting variables and performing conditional or iterative blocks, Vistage allows to use full logics expressions as shown in the example below.
+Instead of just outputting variables and performing conditional or iterative blocks, Vistache allows to use full logics expressions as shown in the example below.

 Vistache expressions: